yuyingxieuw/GEOG458Lab2.gitub.io/README.md

 Discourse of the Gig Economy in NewYork [(Download the csv data)](https://github.com/yuyingxieuw/GEOG458Lab2.gitub.io/blob/main/assets/twsearch-result%20new%20york.numbers)

 ## 1. The topic as well as the parameters you have used for search
-This project is about the discourse of the gig economy in two cities: London (United Kingdom) and New York (United States) Parameters of the location are selected, centering at the downtown of the two cities and the measured distance tries to cover most of the city areas in the map while remaining similar to make comparison make more sense.
+Using recent tweets, this project analyzes the discourse of the gig economy in London (United Kingdom) and New York (United States) to discuss how different leagal infrastructures shape narratives around gig economy in these two cities.

+Parameters of the location are selected centering at the downtown of the two cities and the measured distance tries to cover most of the city areas in the map while remaining similar to make the comparison make more sense.
 > London: 51.50950652372234, -0.1373361577574506, 12.52 mi
 > New York: 40.710681826140664,-74.00169240652883, 12mi